 Saint Petersburg is one of those cities that somehow manage to blend in so many elements without losing touch with their beauty.
-With its history, architecture, and love of the arts, it’s no surprise that it’s one of the most astonishing cities in the world.
-Saint Petersburg is not a city you can see in one day, maybe not even three, but this itinerary will take you to the must see destinations for your visit.
+With its history, architecture, and love of the arts, it’s no surprise that this is one of the most astonishing cities in the world.
+Saint Petersburg is not a city you can see in one day, maybe not even three, but this itinerary will take you to the must-see destinations for your visit.

 Guest post by Dima Alsheikh